tts-tcq-2024/conclusive-in-c-Prarthna-Grace/README.md

 You have seen a few workflows in this repository.
 They are quality-gates to prevent duplication, control complexity and prove functionality.
 Do you think some of them have potential to guide code-improvements in your team? yes

 During the next four weeks, what improvement do you plan in your code-quality practice? (in your regular work, not in this repository!)
-Ensure clean coding practices to reduce the complexity of the code, to increase the code ocverage and to build modularity in code.
-Will update the test spec and try out debugging techniques, to ensure the functionality of the code.
+I will focus on clean coding practices to enhance code quality and maintainability.
+Key actions include:
+    Reducing Complexity: Simplifying logic and breaking down complex functions for better understanding.
+    Increasing Code Coverage: Writing comprehensive tests to ensure all code paths are validated.
+    Enhancing Modularity: Creating reusable components that can be tested independently.
+    Employing Debugging Techniques: Utilizing effective debugging methods to resolve issues quickly.
+    Using Meaningful Names: Adopting clear variable and function names to improve readability.